The Manchester City Council website

 These boundaries may have relevance for electoral purposes but the people were associated with schools, businesses, churches and even parks that were located beyond the border in Chorlton on Medlock, Ardwick, Rusholme and Gorton.
 For that reason this study of Longsight will examine these links and describe places that were infact beyond our border.

-way but, in fact, there were a number of distinct
+formal way but, in fact, there were a number of

-looking at the geography of the district I intend to
+purposes of looking at the geography of the district I

-divide it into the 4 segments shown on the map
+intend to divide it into the 4 segments shown on the

-below.
-I will be describing all of them despite
+map below.
+I will be describing all of them

-the fact that I have strayed into Levenshulme and what
+despite the fact that I have strayed into Levenshulme

 The Northeast is bound by Grey Street in the North and Kirkmanshulme Lane in the South, Stockport Road in the west and Hyde Road in the east.
 The area is bisected by the railway and includes the former Belle Vue Zoological Gardens.